-Federal, state and local laws restrict the types of information that can be obtained via background checks and how the data received can be used.
+Federal, state, and local laws restrict the types of information that can be obtained via background checks and how the data received should be used.

 Equal Employment Opportunity